 Battery dry room using Cotes Exergic technology

-We break down the energy cost and CO₂ savings you can make using the Cotes Exergic Technology.
+Below is a break-down of the energy cost and CO2 savings you can make using the Cotes Exergic Technology.

 |A Battery Dry Room in Western Europe||Cost of energy||CO2||Cost Index||CO2 Index|